dojobo/PGH-Love-Data-Week/index.md

 This year, we are excited to invite the following Pitt community members to present about their research and art:

+* [Prof. Sergey Frolov](https://www.physicsandastronomy.pitt.edu/people/sergey-frolov), Department of Physics and Astronomy faculty
 * [Prof. Edouard Machery](https://www.hps.pitt.edu/people/edouard-machery), Director, Center for Philosophy of Science
 * [Dr. Aaron Myers-Brooks](https://www.music.pitt.edu/people/aaron-myers-brooks), Department of Music Faculty
+* Some members of the [Contemporary Chinese Village Gazeteer Data](http://www.chinesevillagedata.library.pitt.edu/) project:
+  * [Prof. Daqing  He](https://www.sci.pitt.edu/people/daqing-he), Associate Chair, Department of Informatics and Networked Systems
   * [Haihui Zhang](https://pitt.libguides.com/haihuizhang), Head, East Asian Library, and lead for the Contemporary Chinese Village Gazeteer Data project
+  * Ruoyun Zheng, Project Coordinator of the Student Team

 What is Love Data Week?
 It's a time to celebrate working with and managing data and code, brought to you by your friendly neighborhood data librarians.